MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/faq.md

   - D365SE
 ---

-# FAQ for Dynamics 365 Market Insights
+# FAQ for Dynamics 365 Market Insights Preview

 (This topic is pre-release documentation and is subject to change.)